the episode

 John McLarty: His debate skills.

 Lynn McLarty: His debate skills.
 I’m not a debater, I have some gifts to give.
-Right.

-Kimberly Faith: And they’re very organic.
+Kimberly Faith: Right.
+And they’re very organic.

 Kimberly Faith: Right.

 Lynn McLarty: That’s not what God has for me.
-Well, and when

-Kimberly Faith: we when we yield our life to Christ and put him in the throne, those gifts are revealed.
-Yep.
-You know, I I I kind of jokingly when I when I’ve had to hire people and fire people in my law office because they just don’t the round peg doesn’t go in the square Mhmm.
-Hole.
-I always bring up the fact I said, you know, I got fired from one job and it was and I’ll just tell you, I was really bad at it, and it was the job that I’m that you’re not working out well for.
+Kimberly Faith: Well, and when we yield our life to Christ and put him in the throne, those gifts are revealed.
+You know, I kind of jokingly when I’ve had to hire people and fire people in my law office because they just don’t the round peg doesn’t go in the square hole.
+I always bring up the fact I said, you know, I got fired from one job and it was and I’ll just tell you, I was really bad at it, and it was the job that you’re not working out well for.
+I said it and what’s worse is it was my dad’s company.
+I was so bad at being a secretary that

 John McLarty: Sorry about that.

 Kimberly Faith: Yes.
-Oh, well,
+Oh, well, you know, whatever.

-John McLarty: you know, whatever.
-That fired me.
+John McLarty: That fired you.

 Kimberly Faith: But I was so grateful though because here I was thinking that I was going to be this great, whatever they call it now, used to be a secretary.
 And if I had done that, I would have never been doing what I was born to do, which is to be a lawyer and to be doing what we’re doing like, know, the lawyer was a practice for my podcast, really.
 You know, I get paid actress.
-Yeah.
-That

-John McLarty: is a great story.
+John McLarty: That is a great story.
 What you thought maybe was devastating at the time led you into what God had for you.

 John McLarty: That’s a good point.

 Kimberly Faith: The answer is always yes.
 You could take a church with four members and you can make it an on fire body of Christ if that’s where the Lord puts you.
-And I understand that struggle because coming from the church I grew up in and now trying to be a missionary to other churches to help them build their discipleship, sometimes I just wanna go home.
-But what a gift it is to, like you said, mom, use the talents, the organic talents that God and has given not worry about, well, I wanna be the singer on the stage or whatever that might look like.
-Because it’s, know, dad, we always talk about walking the path of peace.
+And I understand that struggle because coming from the church I grew up in and now trying to be a missionary to other churches to help them build their discipleship, sometimes I just want to go home.

+But what a gift it is to, like you said, mom, use the talents, the organic talents that God has given not to worry about, well, I want to be the singer on the stage or whatever that might look like.
+Because it’s, you know, dad, we always talk about walking the path of peace.
 And that is, we actually had a sermon about the gifts this morning.
-That was just so funny that you thought you had a It’s quiet time about such a path of peace to figure out that I don’t have to do this, this, and this.
+That was just so funny that you had a quiet time about such a path of peace to figure out that I don’t have to do this, this, and this.
 I can do exactly what God’s got me doing and I feel so good at it.
 Only because that’s the gift he gave me and he’s powering me.
 It’s not my gift, it’s the gift he gave me.

 Lynn McLarty: And realizing

-John McLarty: it Makes God so great.
+John McLarty: It Makes God so great.

-Because really
+Lynn McLarty: Because really

-Kimberly Faith: Without Him, our gifts
+Kimberly Faith: Without Him, our gifts are

 Kimberly Faith: Yeah.
-It’s one of the things you’d said earlier about spending time with God.
+One of the things you’d said earlier about spending time with God.
 It kind of reminds me of, yeah, well, number one, you know, we need to guard our heart and mind against the enemy because, you know, Proverbs warns us to keep our heart with all diligence because out of it springs the issues of life.
-We’re talking about, this is Proverbs four twenty three, talking about sharing life with people, really.
+We’re talking about, this is Proverbs 4:23, talking about sharing life with people, really.
 You’re sharing life, but you have to, I don’t know about y’all, I’m sure this happens to you, but you have somebody who just wants to burn your time because something’s important to them, but they have zero interest in serving the Lord.
+They’re just looking for the path of least resistance.
+And by guarding our heart and mind, we’re able to be kind, but also limit what kind of trash they’re going dump into our mind.
+Do you know what I’m talking about?
+Because there are people who just will vomit their trash all over you and because you’re a Christian, expects you to just listen to it all.
+And a lot of times I’ll be listening and I’ll just say, Lord, show me what to say.

 And then I’ll just ask a question like, so are you interested in learning how to fix this or are you just talking about it?
 And that will start a different conversation.
 And really that path when you’re walking with God so closely that he gives you that wisdom to discern what’s actually being put into your mind.
 Does that make sense?
 Really helps us know.

 John McLarty: Guarding our mind.
-We’ve been we had a great friend, a member of the church come give us a devotion on Nehemiah building the wall and how important that was.
+We’ve had a great friend, a member of the church come give us a devotion on Nehemiah building the wall and how important that was.
 Just the whole it’s too much to go into here, but the symbology of the temple, they’d rebuilt the temple, but then they had established worship again in Israel, but then they had to build the wall that’s guarding the city because there’s enemies.
 And we have enemies.
 One of the enemy is us, our own mind of the flesh.

 Kimberly Faith: We’re sleeping with the enemy every night.
-And

-John McLarty: another is it’s literally Satan.
-And then just the worldly worldly culture.
-Yeah.
-It’s just Our cell phones.
-Right on I was gonna say that right on our cell phones.
+John McLarty: And another is it’s literally Satan.
+And then just the worldly culture.

 Kimberly Faith: And even people who are Christians who are so darkened because they have let their mind just go into the world system for so long.
 You know, we have to have discernment, but you can’t have discernment if you’re not in the light.
-Right.
-You’re you’re then it’s all gonna be different shades of gray.
-Mhmm.

 Kimberly Faith: That’s right.